codemagic-ci-cd/codemagic-docs/content/publishing/email-and-slack-notifications.md

 Publishing settings for Slack can be found in **App settings > Publish > Slack**.

-To be able to use this publishing option, you need to enable Slack integration at **User settings > Integration > Slack**.
+To be able to use this publishing option for your personal applications, you need to enable Slack integration at **User settings > Integration > Slack**.
 Once your Slack workspace is connected, you can choose a channel that is going to be used for this.

+Similarly, if you want to use this publishing option for an application which belongs to a team, you need to enable Slack integration at **Teams > Your_team > Team integrations > Slack**.

 If a build finished successfully, release notes (if passed) and generated artifacts are published in the specified channel.

 If a build has failed, a link for the build logs is sent out.
 Check **Publish artifacts even if tests fail** to publish artifacts even when one or more tests fail.
 If the option is unchecked, generated artifacts (if any) will be attached to successful builds only.

 To receive a notification when a build starts, check the checkbox **Notify when build starts**.

+{{<notebox>}}
+* `app`, `ipa`, `apk`, archive with Flutter web build directory and Linux application bundle files will be published.
+* Email and Slack publishing settings can also be set from `codemagic.yaml`.
+More details [here](https://docs.codemagic.io/yaml/distribution/#publishing).
+Keep in mind that Slack integration still needs to be enabled.
+* All the artifacts found by patterns in `.yaml` configuration will be published.
+More information on artifacts with `.yaml` configuration is [here](https://docs.codemagic.io/yaml/yaml/#artifacts).
+{{</notebox>}}